 Less TA/TF funding is available in the summer term than in the fall and spring terms because of lower undergraduate enrollments in the summer.
-Discussion of summer funding should be initiated by the advisor in the spring term or before.
+Discussion of summer funding should be initiated by the advisor at the beginning of the academic year.
 The advisor and student should discuss various possible sources of summer funding, and the advisor should be open to the student working in other labs that can provide funding or exploring other kinds of summer support.